 The number of units under lease may be limited to less than 1,722 based on budget constraints.
 The estimated number of vouchers that can be funded is 1,450 with existing funding levels.

-Program/Activity: Affordable Rental Housing Development Initiatives Provider(s): Private Developers and Office of Housing
+Program/Activity: Affordable Rental Housing Development Initiatives through acquisition/rehabilitation or new construction

+Provider(s): Private Developers and Office of Housing